mlswg/mls-protocol/draft-ietf-mls-protocol.md

 considered malformed.

-The signature is computed by the function `SignWithLabel` with a label `KeyPackageTBS` and a `Content` input comprising of all of the fields except for the signature field.
+The signature is computed by the function `SignWithLabel` with a label `KeyPackageTBS` and a `Content` input comprising all of the fields except for the signature field.

 ~~~ tls